miguellara/AppKitActor/README.md

 # Features

 ## Flexible matchers
 Match views, controls and windows by their accessibility traits, values or class.
-Matchers can be combined using with `AND` and `OR` to build complex conditions.
+Matchers can be conbined using *AND* and *OR* operations to build complex conditions.

 ## Containment aware
-Identify specific views inside specific –or matching– windows and superviews.
+**AppKitActor** can narrow down view matching to identify only those views inside specific –or matching– windows and superviews.

 ## Lenient on the UI's timing
 Don't fill your test code with sleeps to allow time for AppKit to animate changes or react to actions. **AppKitActor** waits for a reasonable time –10 seconds– for the UI to match the expected check, interspersing time for the main thread to run and retries.